R3Conclave/conclave-core-sdk/docs/docs/tutorial.md

 Listening on port 9999.
 Use the client app to send strings for reversal.
 ```

 ### IntelliJ configuration
-If you are using IntelliJ, you may want to create a launch configuration to incorporate the `build` and `deploy` stages.
+If you are using IntelliJ, you may want to create a launch configuration to incorporate the `build` and `run` stages.
 If using the
 `container-gradle` script on macOS, IntelliJ does expect the command to launch Gradle to be called `gradle` or `gradlew`.
-What you can do is rename `gradlew` to something else, then copy the `scripts/container-gradle` script to be called
-`gradlew` in your project root.
+What you can do is rename `gradlew` to something else, then copy the `scripts/container-gradle` script to `gradlew` in your project root.
 Finally, edit the last line of the script to start the renamed script.
-Therefore
+Then,
-IntelliJ will run the `container-gradle` script whilst  thinking it's running normal Gradle.
+IntelliJ will run the `container-gradle` script while thinking it's running normal Gradle.

 ## Run the client